blues/app-accelerators/61-regulatory-grade-pharmacy-lab-cold-storage-audit-monitor/README.md

 **Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) over the Internet; [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) ingests events, stores them, and applies project-level routes.
 Reading and alert Notes arrive in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile) so they can be fanned out to different destinations at different urgencies — readings to a long-term compliance archive, alerts to an on-call paging system or LIMS (laboratory information management system).
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can group units by storage type (refrigerator vs. freezer vs. ultra-cold) with different threshold presets applied fleet-wide.

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.

+## 2.5 Quickstart

+**What you'll have when done:** A Notecarrier CX with a calibrated PT1000 temperature probe, door switch, and light sensor that sends timestamped readings to Notehub every 5 minutes, with immediate alerts on temperature excursions or prolonged door-open events.
+Readings accumulate in the Notecard's flash-backed queue and sync on a 60-minute cellular schedule — completely independent of facility WiFi.

+**Fastest path to first event (no probe):**
+1. Obtain a Notecarrier CX + MBGLW, VEML7700 sensor, and magnetic door switch
+2. Wire the three sensors (I²C, GPIO, and Qwiic as shown in [§4](#4-wiring-and-assembly))
+3. Clone this repo; paste your Notehub ProductUID into `firmware/cold_storage_audit_monitor.ino` (line 51)
+4. Flash with `arduino-cli compile -b blues:stm32:Notecarrier_CX firmware/ && arduino-cli upload -b blues:stm32:Notecarrier_CX -p /dev/ttyACM0 firmware/` (adjust port for your OS)
+5. Power up; verify readings appear in Notehub within 60 seconds (may take 1–5 minutes on first power for cellular registration)
+6. Override thresholds in Notehub **Fleet → Environment** (e.g., `temp_high_alert_c: 8.0`, `temp_low_alert_c: 2.0` for refrigerated storage)

+**For production:** Follow §9 and obtain a NIST-calibrated PT1000 probe assembly before regulatory deployment.

 ## 3. Hardware Requirements